Missed the Canadian Pacific Holiday Train? There's still a chance to see it in the Chicago area

-The holiday season is officially underway, with the Canadian Pacific Holiday Train's voyage across the United States among the joyous festivities taking place.
+The Canadian Pacific Holiday Train is on a voyage across the U.S., spreading holiday cheer during "the most wonderful time of the year."

-The famous illuminated holiday train, accompanied by free musical performances, began its U.S. tour last week in Maine before making stops in the Chicago area earlier this week.
+The lighted holiday train, accompanied by free musical performances, began its U.S. tour Nov.
+22 before coming to the Chicago area.

-The train stopped in Franklin Park Tuesday before arriving in Pingree Grove Wednesday morning, ahead of a stop in Byron, located in northwest Illinois, later on Wednesday.
+The train stopped in Franklin Park Tuesday before arriving in Pingree Grove Wednesday morning, ahead of a stop in Byron, near Rockford, on the same day.

-For those that missed the train this week, there's still one more chance to see it in action in the Chicago area.

-On Saturday, Dec.
-7, the train will stop in suburban Gurnee at 4460 Old Grand Avenue from 5:15 to 5:45 p.m., with performances from The Lone Bellow and Tiera Kennedy.
+On Saturday, the train will stop in suburban Gurnee at 4460 Old Grand Avenue from 5:15 to 5:45 p.m.
+The Lone Bellow and Tiera Kennedy will headline performances.

-While the train will head outside of Illinois following the Gurnee stop, there will be several stops throughout December in Wisconsin and Minnesota.
+While the train will depart Illinois following the Gurnee stop, there will be several stops throughout December in Wisconsin and Minnesota.

 Canadian Pacific Railway Holiday Train Wisconsin Stops